Mattress Buying Guide | How To Choose A Bed

-Before we get into the 5 step guide for purchasing a new mattress, let's point out a few indicators or signs that your current mattress might not be getting the job done.
+Before we get into the five-step guide for purchasing a new mattress, let's point out a few indicators or signs that your current mattress might not be getting the job done.

-Generally speaking, if your mattress is over 8-10 years old, you should seriously consider purchasing a new bed.
+Generally speaking, if your mattress is eight years old or older, you should seriously consider purchasing a new bed.

 Sagging / Body Impressions